 “Freelancing is a great way to start out, but if you’re just doing it to cover the basic needs, you’ll be scrambling forever to keep up.
 There are options though — and I thought I found the perfect solution.
 Independent contractor.”

 Today I think of myself as a graphic designer and design consultant, as opposed to a freelancer.
 I don’t know how much difference it makes, but every client since the change has been very happy with what I do.

 Tony typically defines a freelancer as one person working on many short-term projects, and Jeanne of Writer’s Notes adds:

 “It is an unfortunate reality that, very often, freelancers, like temp workers, get no respect.
 (I’ve functioned in both capacities.)
 Of course, there are many employers who treat their employees with zero respect, as well.”

 What do you think?

 As a client, would you consider a consultant more knowledgeable than a freelancer?
-Perhaps you feel that it takes time before a freelancer earns the right to call themselves a consultant, but in reality, a graphic designer already wears many hats.
+Perhaps you think it takes time before a freelancer earns the right to be called a consultant, but in reality, a graphic designer already wears many hats.

-As a designer, do you feel as if the freelance title attracts a negative impression of what you do?
+As a designer, do you think the freelance title attracts a negative impression of what you do?
 Have you ever called yourself a freelance designer?
-If so, I’d love to read your opinion.
+If so, it’d be great to read your opinion.